Pancho63/PythonLines/README.md

-a small fullscreen app which draw 2 rectangles and 2 elipses (and a pixmap) in RGB via sACN.
+a small fullscreen app which draw 2 rectangles and 2 elipses (and a pixmap) in RGB and move and transform them via sACN.
-It responde to univers 7, channels :
+It responde to univers 7.
 First rectangle :
--1 : Master
+-channel 1 : Master
 -2 : R
 -3 : G
 -4 : B